NMGRL/pychron/docs/setup.rst

 Step 0.
 Downloads
 ==========================

-    A. If installing for development purposes or for machine operation, download and install the excellent python IDE, PyCharm.
+    A. Download and install the excellent python IDE, PyCharm.
 A free community edition is available at https://www.jetbrains.com/pycharm/
     #.
 Install Git. https://git-scm.com/downloads
     #.
 Download the Anaconda Python Distribution from https://store.continuum.io/cshop/anaconda/.
 This download includes the Python standard library and numerous open
        source packages for science, engineering and application development.
 The excellent package manager ``conda`` is